open-make/openmakewebsite/content/blog/2024-01-11-smart-citizen-kit/index.en.md

 {{< expand "Show answer">}}
 This led us to release maybe four years ago, what was the version 2.1 of the device, which basically became the next successful commercial hardware that we'd release and the one that now it's kind of the default.
 There are many versions of it, but it kind of became the new platform that solves many of the issues that we had in the past, on data consistency, on being user friendly, etc. and also help to consolidate the project not as a startup that's trying to make sensors and sell them, more as a platform for open participation, not only of citizens, but also of scientists and experts who contribute more on the design of the hardware, on the design and the research of the sensors being used and also the data processing part etc.
-{{< /expand >}}

-{{< card2 "Core team and community">}}
-It's part of the Fab Lab Barcelona, it's not like a spinoff, we can manage it from here, there's a team of researchers that work on a research area that we call "Sense Making".

-Smart Citizen is managed by a team of two full times.
-That two are who manage the day to day of the project.
-But then we are a team of 30 at the Fab Lab.
-{{< /card2 >}}

-{{< expand "Show answer">}}
 The project right now continues to evolve.
 It's part of the Fab Lab Barcelona, it's not like a spinoff, we can manage it from here, there's a team of researchers that work on a  research area that we call "Sense Making".
 And inside that area, we've developed multiple projects around this knowledge, some or most of them using the specific hardware that we design, and the software does makes it an ecosystem, let's say, but also looking always at the edges.
 And trying to bring in new fields.
 For example, we just finalized our project where we map the microbiome of Barcelona, the bacteria that lives in Barcelona.
 Consider it as, we do something that maybe 10 years ago we were not thinking about.
 Where other species that co-habit around us, so Sense Making basically is the area where we look at all these things, and we continue to develop.

 Basically, the Smart Citizen project right now is used in research projects, where we have active partner researchers.
 In research projects where we don't have an active part, we just support other institutions, whether for open hardware or open software to do that, and also for commercial use.
 Commercial use that are connected to environmental institutions, citizen communities all over the world that either purchase the devices directly from us or purchase through some other distributors.
 And maybe just to wrap these up, what we are now most focused on, is consolidating the use of the Fab Lab network to provide support in the use and manufacturing of these devices.
 That means that if a community, let's say, in Santiago, Chile wants to use that device, it's not reaching us directly, it goes to the Fab Labs there.
 And we are providing the capacity to the Fab Labs there.
 Not to make the full electronics, for example.
 That's something that for economies of scale, we always make in a way, which is more or less centralized.
 But for the final assembly, the enclosures and more importantly, for actually the technical support and the community and engagement support.
 You know: what are you measuring, why you want to measure, why you want this sensor or another sensor?